Dame school: 19th century dame schools

 Dame schools were largely affected by the industrialization of the nineteenth century.
 As more and more parents worked in factories, dame schools offered a form of cheap day care.
-Some offered only child care, while others also offered education: one cannot generalise.
+Some offered only child care, while others also offered education.
 The Sunday School movement also arose in the 19th century, and operated similarly to the dame schools: children would attend Sunday School every Sunday to receive basic literacy instruction and religious lessons.
 Despite this, in many ways dame schools continued to function in their traditional way: offering rudimentary education to pupils for a small fee.

 The 19th century was also marked by educational social reform movements, which greatly impacted dame schools.
 Near the middle of the century, private philanthropists established free schools targeted to educate lower-class children.
 However, many parents were unhappy to send their children to these middle-class schools, and opted instead to pay to send their children to the local dame school.
 In many areas of East London, especially in Spitalfields and Bethnal Green, more children were educated at dame schools than at philanthropic schools.

 However, as the century progressed, dame schools came to be viewed in an increasingly negative light, perhaps because social reformers and politicians alike were so focused on reforming the educational system away from small, localized institutions into a national, standardized, and compulsory system.
 Dame schools were portrayed as travesties of schools, incapable of teaching children anything useful.
 Some historians have suggested that this is not a complete picture arguing that part of what appealed to families about Dame schools and led to them being criticised by the authorities was that they were run by the working classes for themselves whilst other educational options were guided by middle class officials through the state, charity or the church who wanted to ensure that education did not challenge the strict social structure of Victorian society.
 Dame schools were more informal, run in the kinds of homes their pupils were already familiar with and gave parents more control over their children's schooling.

 In 1861, the Newcastle Commission surveyed schools across Britain, including many dame schools.
 The commission reported that 2,213,694 children of the poorer classes were in elementary day schools.
 Of that number, 573,536 were attending private schools, including dame schools.
 The commission painted a woeful portrait of dame schools, stating that they failed to provide children with an education that would be serviceable to them later in life.

-The Elementary Education Act 1870, a product of the Newcastle Commission, set the framework for schooling of all children between the ages of 5 and 12 in England and Wales.
+The Elementary Education Act 1870 (33 & 34 Vict. c.
+75), a product of the Newcastle Commission, set the framework for schooling of all children between the ages of 5 and 12 in England and Wales.
 Subsequently, most dame schools closed since there were now new educational facilities available for children.

+As late as 1850, around 30 percent of all children attended Dame schools.